thaonhi20/AACC-MAT285-updates/README.md

 # MAT285-updates

 This repository maintains modifications that have been made to lecture, homework and lab assignments.
+The readme file provides a brief description of each update.

 ## Homework